 What is ADAS?

-ADAS (Advanced Driver Assistance System) is an electronic system of automated vehicle safety features that use innovative sensor technology to provide information, warnings, and assistance to the driver while they are driving.
+Advanced Driver Assistance System (ADAS) is an electronic system comprised of automated vehicle safety features that utilize cutting-edge sensor technology to provide information, warnings, and assistance to drivers while they are on the road.
+These sophisticated systems enhance vehicle safety and help prevent accidents by monitoring the vehicle’s surroundings and the driver’s behavior, ensuring a safer driving experience.

 ADAS systems provide: